Annual June Arts Festival & Winter Arts Festival

 City Park, Glens Falls NY

-The June Arts Festival is one of the premier summer events in the southern Adirondack Region, drawing crowds of over 15,000.
-The Festival features about 150 exhibitors offering shoppers a variety of products such as jewelry, home items, food items, fine art, textiles, garden decorations, etc- the event takes place rain or shine, located in beautiful Downtown Glens Falls’ City Park.
-The festival also includes not for profit booths, arts demonstrations, children’s activities, food concessions, and live entertainment by local musicians.
+LARAC’s Annual June Arts Festival is one of the premier summer events in the southern Adirondack Region, drawing crowds of over 15,000 each year.
+The Festival features 130 exhibitors offering shoppers a variety of products such as jewelry, home items, food items, fine art, textiles, garden decorations, etc. This event takes place rain or shine, located in beautiful Downtown Glens Falls’ City Park.
+The festival also includes not for profit booths, food concessions, and live entertainment by local musicians.

 The LARAC Festival Policies and Guidelines are strictly enforced.
 Click below to see the festival policies.